Fermat-ORG/fermat-framework/README.md

 The challenge
 ---------------------

- While designing Fermat we tried to find the answer to the following questions. :
+ While designing Fermat we tried to find the answer to the following questions:

 * How can we isolate ordinary people from the perceived complexity of crypto currencies?
 * How can we use the collective intelligence of the developer community?